h-gear/revolution/README.md

 ## About the project
 The goal of the HGEAR project is to chart shifts in the character and structure of political discourse during the era of the American Revolution.
-By comparing shifts in language usage (via ShiCo: Shifting Concepts Through Time) with changing formations in correspondence networks, we are able to measure how networks of communication within the Founders Online corpus shaped the character, distribution, and spread of political ideas during the Revolutionary era.
+By comparing shifts in language usage (via [*ShiCo*](https://github.com/NLeSC/ShiCo/) (Shifting Concepts Through Time) with changing formations in correspondence networks, we are able to measure how networks of communication within the [*Founders Online*](https://founders.archives.gov/) corpus and other resources such as the [*Letters of Delegates to Congress*](https://memory.loc.gov/ammem/amlaw/lwdg.html) shaped the character, distribution, and spread of political ideas during the Revolutionary era.
 This project and associated analyses offer powerful new methods for addressing longstanding debates in the field of early American history.
 Also, by means of additional collected data, we show how the